-SWOT Internal External Strengths More money than ever Strong culture Low turnover Mission clarity Good Strategic plan Perspective of each team member is truly valued Deep willingness to do this Connecting as people Integrating new learning Laugher Continued refineme the model Union relationship gwell New succession plant New succession plant Tenacity ed) • ACT Now; BBBRC win • Immutable theory of tof change and approach (remains highly relevant) which community which community members and • Emphasis on placebased policies • Continued implementation of Biden Administration's "just Weaknesses Important but non-urgent work suffers Where will they work when they graduate!?
+SWOT Internal External Strengths More money than ever Strong culture Low turnover Mission clarity Good Strategic plan Perspective of each team member is truly valued Deep willingness to do this Connecting as people Integrating new learning Laugher Continuously integrating changes in the region Collective integration (pausing when needed Expanding team Continued refinement the model Union relationship goin well New succession plan Immutable theory of change and approach (remains highly relevant) Emphasis on place-based policies Continued Weaknesses Important but non-urgent work suffers Where will they work when they graduate!?
 Mid-range planning is unclear on individual roles (BBB, etc Who does what?)
 Growing pains for onboarding on our current systems/capacity (how do we ensure that all new people know our values?)
-Internal reporting ar analysis Technology Alumni network Gear shifting between phases of BBB are tire and confusing (sub-award vs. reporting) Nutrition at our work sites Diversity at leadershelevel Diversity at leadershelevel funders of "founder syndrome" • Absentee land well understood by most funders ownership funders • State agency relationships • We're complex and confusing to people • Several partners trying • Nutrition • Appalachia is still not well understood by most funders • Dept. of Ed adding regulations that hurt our CTC relationships • SUD situation still not under control
+Internal reporting and analysis Technology Alumni network Gear shifting between phases of BBB are tiring and confusing (sub-award vs. reporting) Nutrition at our work sites Diversity at leadership level relationships regulations that hurt our • We're complex and CTC relationships confusing to people • Several partners trying regulations that hurt our CTC relationships • SUD situation still not under control